krcb197/CheerLightTwitterAPI/README.md

 In order to use this library you will need twitter API keys, [How to get access to the Twitter API](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api)

-> :warning: **WARNING**: Please be careful not to expose you Twitter API keys don't share them with other people or upload them to a cloud repository without care
+> :warning: **WARNING**: Please be careful not to expose Twitter API keys. **DO NOT** share them with other people or upload them to a cloud repository without care

 These are then accessed by the class in one of two ways (in this order of priority):